 It was so easy and fun that I thought I would share all the details so you can create your own at home!

 It turns out that our instructor was recently featured in Texas Highways Magazine for her beautiful creations.
-Check out the article for some stunners (and some great inspiration) for your supply gathering.
+Check out the article for some stunning projects (and some great inspiration) for your supply gathering.

 Other women in the workshop mentioned that succulent pumpkins they received last year lasted well past the following New Year, so keep that in mind while planning for yours.

-We all brought a variety of pumpkins for the class, but I would recommend picking one that’s a bit flatter on top as it will hold more items and it was easier for me to place items and step back to see how they would look before committing with the hot glue gun.
+We all brought a variety of pumpkins for the class, but I would recommend picking one that’s a bit flatter on top.
+This type will hold more items and it was easier for me to place items and step back to see how they would look before committing with the hot glue gun.